apache/metron/metron-platform/metron-parsers/README.md

   * Grok parser: `org.apache.metron.parsers.GrokParser` with possible `parserConfig` entries of
     * `grokPath` : The path in HDFS (or in the Jar) to the grok statement
     * `patternLabel` : The pattern label to use from the grok statement
+    * `multiLine` : The raw data passed in should be handled as a long with multiple lines, with each line to be parsed separately.
+This setting's valid values are 'true' or 'false'.
+The default if unset is 'false'.
+When set the parser will handle multiple lines with successfully processed lines emitted normally, and lines with errors sent to the error topic.
     * `timestampField` : The field to use for timestamp
     * `timeFields` : A list of fields to be treated as time
     * `dateFormat` : The date format to use to parse the time fields